shubhamitradas/Toxicity-Challenge/README.md

 7.Added NLTK POS Tag information to the concatenated vector of dimension 601 :
  Embedding Vector = Glove + Resnet + POS (300 + 300 + 1).
  This yielded a slighly better result in the private leaderboard.

+8.Data Augmentation :I tried some Data Augmentation Library available like SMOTE ,but did not help the score.
+  Found an effective and innovative way of Data Augmentation from another kaggler : https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/discussion/48038
+   This is basically translating English  Text to French ,and then back to English using Google Translate API.
+   The newly translated text is then added to our training Dataset ,this did help in improving the score.